brian-dawn/brian-dawn.github.io/src/content/blog/uv-python-notes.md

 config = Config(happiness=12312312)
 ```

-This is where `pydantic` comes in.
+This is where `pydantic` comes in as it actually validates whether the types that
+get passed in are correct.
+This does come at a slight performance cost however.

 ```python
 from pydantic import BaseModel